CraftAcademyLabs/ca_course/fizz_buzz/js/fizzbuzz_js_challenge.md

 - Challenge time: this weekend, until Monday 9.30am
 - Feel free to use Google, Stack Overflow, your notes, previously written code, books, etc. but work on your own
 - If you refer to or have in whole or partially used the solution of another coach or student, please put a link to that in your README
-- If you have a partial solution, **still check in a partial solution to GitHub and create a Pull Request**
+- If you have a partial solution, **push up your code and check in a partial solution under the assignment submission section**
-- You must submit a Pull Request to this repository with your code by 9.30am Monday morning - before the stand-up
+- You must submit your assignment submission by 9.30am Monday morning - before the stand-up
 - **NOTE!
 Place all your production code in the `src` folder (html files directly in that folder and JavaScript files in `src/js`)**
-- **Make sure that you have a close look at the `Gemfile` to see what libraries will be used.
-That will have an impact on how you will be running your tests.**
-- **Make sure you read the documentation for the gems used.**

 ### Learning objective

 --------------------------------------------------------------------------------

+-
 - To write Unit tests with Jasmine
 - To write Acceptance tests with Jasmine-jQuery
 - To add HTML elements and get user data